 Supplemental insurance explained

 Supplemental insurance operates around the theory that major medical coverage doesn’t usually cover the full cost of treatment.
 Deductibles, copayments and coinsurance, medication costs and other out-of-pocket costs (think child care, lost wages, and transportation) are often left up to you.
-Supplemental coverage swoops in with a lump sum to help foot the outstanding bill.
+Supplemental coverage swoops in with a lump sum paid directly to you to help foot the outstanding bill.
 Lump-sums payment amounts are typically specified using a pre-determined fee-schedule drawn out in your policy.